theendercore/wafflesarebetter.com/README.md

 ## Stuff thats not made by the team:
 - Icons used on the home pages are property Icons from Font Awesome.
-- This site sues the fonts (Inter, Alata) which where acquired form google fonts.
+- This site uses the fonts (Inter, Alata) which where acquired form google fonts.